Modelling and synthesizing turbulence with multi-scale coherent vortices: Numerical construction of woven turbulence

 \subsection{Vorticity field construction}

 The vorticity field \eqref{eq:w_sum} is generated on a Cartesian grid with $N^3$ uniform grid points.
-We construct the local vorticity field along each vortex centerline, rather than determining which vortex tube each point in the space belongs to as in \citet{Shen2024Designing}.
-For a given segmented parametric centerline $\mathcal{C}:\boldsymbol{c}(\mathcal{S})$ with $\mathcal{S} \in [0,2\pi)$, we divide each segment of $\mathcal{C}$ into $N_{C}$ sub-segments by $N_{C}$ dividing points
+We construct the local vorticity field along each vortex centerline as shown in figure~\ref{fig:algorithm}(b), instead of determining which vortex tube each grid point belongs to as in \citet{Shen2024Designing}.
+To this end, a fine discretization of the given segmented parametric centerline $\mathcal{C}:\boldsymbol{c}(\mathcal{S})$ with $\mathcal{S} \in [0,2\pi)$ is required.
+Specifically, we divide each segment of $\mathcal{C}$ into $N_{C}$ uniform sub-segments by $N_{C}$ dividing points